bc1pyoonseok/gpt2-bbc/README.md

 ### How to use

-	three ways to use Gpt2 covid article
+	three ways to use Gpt2 bbc
     	1. CLI
     	2. Swagger
     	3. Demo

 ### GET parameter

-    keyword: keyword of covid article you want to generate
+    keyword: keyword of bbc script you want to generate

 ### Output format